 On the day of the Court hearing, there are a number of other restraining order cases, often ten to fifteen, scheduled for the same time as your hearing.
 This is typical.
 Unfortunately, this often means that there is little hearing time available for each case, usually no more than twenty to thirty minutes at most.
 At Family Court, petitioners are seated in a separate area from respondents or defendants (the people who had the TRO filed against them).

 HOW DO I GET A DISTRICT COURT RESTRAINING ORDER?

-Getting a temporary restraining order requires a petition to be filed at the District Court, which has locations in downtown Honolulu, as well as in Pearl City, Kapolei, Wahiawa, and Kaneohe.
+Getting a temporary restraining order requires a petition to be filed at the District Court, which has locations in around Oahu, but are all held for hearing at the Honolulu District Court on Alakea Street in downtown Oahu.
 As mentioned above District Court TROs typically involve neighbors, friends, co-workers, or classmates, but NOT between spouses, family members, or people in “dating” relationships.
 As with Family Court TROs, if the initial petition to the Court is granted, the TRO is put in place until a hearing can be held.
+Hearings are typically held within two weeks of the initial TRO filing.
 At the hearing, the Court can decide whether or not the TRO should be extended, dissolved, or left in place to expire after 90 days.

 WHAT CAN DOI / LUKE DO FOR ME?